Procol Harum (album)

-Procol Harum is the debut studio album by English rock band Procol Harum.
+Procol Harum is the debut studio album by the English rock band Procol Harum.
 It was released in September 1967 by record label Deram in the US, following their breakthrough and immensely popular single "A Whiter Shade of Pale".
-The track doesn't appear on the UK version of the album, but was included on the US issue.
+The track does not appear on the UK version of the album, but was included on the US issue.
 The UK version of the album was released in December 1967 by record label Regal Zonophone.

 Writing

 All songs were originally credited to Gary Brooker (music) and Keith Reid (lyrics), except "Repent Walpurgis" written by Matthew Fisher, after works by French organist Charles-Marie Widor and German composer Johann Sebastian Bach.

 In 2005, Matthew Fisher filed suit in the Royal Courts of Justice against Gary Brooker and his publisher, claiming that Fisher co-wrote the music for "A Whiter Shade of Pale".
 On 30 July 2009, the House of Lords issued a final verdict on the case in Fisher's favour.
 A lower court had ruled in Fisher's favour in 2006, granting him co-writing credits and a share of the royalties.
 A higher court partly overturned the ruling in 2008, giving Fisher co-writing credit but no money.
 The Court of Appeal had previously held that Fisher had waited too long to bring his claim to court.
 The House of Lords disagreed, stating there was no time limitation for such claims.
 Lord David Neuberger of Abbotsbury's opinion stated: "Fisher's subsequent contribution was significant, and, especially the introductory eight bars, an important factor in the work's success...".

 Procol Harum's lyricist Keith Reid told Songfacts that the music for "Conquistador" was written before the lyrics.
 He added that this was unusual as "99 out of 100" of the Procol Harum songs, back then, "were written the words first, and then were set to music."